 Every year, the government of Canada permits thousands of wild animals to die a painful, prolonged and torturous death by poisoning.

 There is no question about it: a prolonged and painful death by poison is inhumane.
-There are far more humane alternatives to managing human-wildlife conflicts, and these poisons have no place in modern wildlife policy.
+There is sufficient scientific evidence to end the ineffective, unnecessary and cruel use of these lethal substances.
+These poisons have no place in modern wildlife policy.

 Please send a message to the governments of Canada and Alberta, asking them to put an end to the cruel and unnecessary poisoning of wild animals.